 - A light coat or sweatshirt for those first few chilly fall evenings

-- Any cooking items: coffee makers, microwave ovens, electric frying pans, hot plates, immersion coils, toasters, pop-corn poppers, George Forman grills, space heaters, and any other heating or cooking appliances
+- Any cooking items: coffee makers, microwave ovens, electric frying pans, hot plates, immersion coils, toasters, popcorn poppers, grills, space heaters, and any other heating or cooking appliances

 - Halogen lamps